triker-man/ax3600_control_led/README.md

 ## ax3600_control_led
 Script for Xiaomi AX3600 with OpenWRT.
 Perform checks and notify results on router LEDs.
-Added: test changelog on a file.
+Added: test changelog to a file.
+Added: test changelog to Telegram
 <hr>

 <b>Install:</b>